 “When the music plays, pain disappears.”

-The Lower Sorbs have a number of customs associated with Easter (Jatšy).
-At midnight on Easter Saturday the inhabitants of more than 100 villages of Lower Lusatia light huge bonfires, which are visible to everybody far and wide.
+The Lower Sorbs (Wends) have a number of customs associated with Easter (Jatšy).
+At midnight on Easter Saturday the inhabitants of more than 100 villages in the region around Cottbus light huge bonfires, which are visible to everybody far and wide.
 The bigger the fire, the better.
 On Easter Eve or the early hours of Easter Day, some women and girls still go and collect Easterwater (Jatšowna wóda).
 The belief is that whoever washes in it gains everlasting beauty.
 Yet another custom is the children’s game, Waleien (Walkowanje), in which decorated eggs are rolled down a slope.
 It’s a competition, and lots of fun.

-The most popular Easter customs of the Lower Sorbs are associated with Easter eggs.
-The giving of decorated eggs at the beginning of Spring (which often coincides with Easter) is a very old and widespread custom in the northern hemisphere, not only in Lower Lusatia.
-For pagans, the egg symbolizes the rebirth of nature at the end of Winter.
+The most popular Easter customs of the Sorbs are associated with Easter eggs.
+The giving of decorated eggs at the beginning of Spring (which often coincides with Easter) is a very old and widespread custom in the northern hemisphere, not only in this part of Germany.
+For pagans, the egg symbolizes the rebirth of nature at the end of winter.
 For Christians, however, the egg symbolizes new life, demonstrated in the resurrection of Jesus Christ on the third day after his crucifixion (“Easter Day”).
 Last year, in my story Easter in Germany: Bavaria (March 18, 2016), I included a description of how Christians in Bavaria colour and decorate their Easter eggs.

-What is special about Sorbian (Wendish) Easter eggs?
+What is special about Sorbian and Wendish Easter eggs?

-From about 1700 the Sorbs (Wends) have been colouring and decorating Easter eggs.
+From about 1700 the Sorbs of Upper and Lower Lutasia have been colouring and decorating Easter eggs.
 They prepare these beautiful works of art throughout the year, to give to family members at Easter or to sell to the general public at Easter markets in the weeks leading up to Easter.

 This is the oldest and most popular method.
 Hot wax is applied in patterns on a clean cooked egg or egg shell with specially shaped quills or pin heads.
 The cold wax protects the shell from the coloured dye-bath.
 When the egg shell is dry, the process can be repeated.
 Finally, the wax is removed (by heating) and the pattern on the egg is revealed.

 The egg is dyed first, then a sharp object is used to scratch the pattern on the egg shell.
 This method requires a very steady hand.
-Two examples are shown.
-The second one is in the style of Blaudruck (“Blue print”), a fabric printing technique unique to this part of Germany.
+The example shown is in the style of Blaudruck (“Blue print”), a fabric printing technique unique to this part of Germany.

 Acid (e.g. diluted hydrochloric acid) is applied by a nib on the dyed egg shell, to make the patterns.
 The egg must be wiped very carefully to remove the colour.